 Overview and Review of the Mares Smart

-The Mares Smart features some sleek looks and has a slim profile when you compare to many other wrist-mounted scuba diving computers.
+The Mares Smart features some sleek looks and has a slim profile when you compare to many other wrist-mounted scuba diving computers (like for example the Suunto EON Steel).
 It could pass as a sports watch because of its slim profile.
 It’s available in multiple color options and has a pleasing design.

 While the navigation with two buttons can be a little cumbersome at times, the display makes up for it.
 There are three distinct display windows dedicated to depth, safety stop, and miscellaneous information.